safaris since 1995

 How the annual wildebeest migration works

 The wildebeest migration is often punted as the “greatest show on earth”.
 Also known as one of the Seven New Wonders of the World.
 It doesn’t have a simple start or end, just a dynamic cycle of wild movement through the year.
 It’s never the same each year either.
 Not very predictable but easy enough to witness if you plan around some key points.
+People usually refer to this as the serengeti migration, but you can also see it on the Masai Mara in Kenya.

-The migration itself involves around 1.5 million wildebeest, gazelle and zebra always on the move.
-Generally in a great clockwise sweep around the larger Serengeti eco-system.
+The migration itself involves around 1.5 million wildebeest, gazelle and zebra, always on the move.
+Generally in a great clockwise sweep around the larger Serengeti ecosystem.
 Resident game (predators and other mammals) are generally fixed to territorial areas.
 Predators don’t follow the great herds much beyond their home ranges.

-How the wildebeest migration is meant to work
+How the wildebeest migration works

 The variables are rain and grazing through the seasons plus a few physical barriers.